 Cardless CAS and the advent of two-way communications mean that smart cards for pay-TV are becoming obsolete in most markets.
 With cardless security, the anti-piracy countermeasures can usually be managed over the air .

 Why conditional access matters

 As the world becomes more digital, rights holders and content producers face new challenges when it comes to monetizing their content and preventing piracy.
 As a result, DRM has come to complement how conditional access systems work as an improved form of content security for digital transmission over IP-based networks such as the internet.
 DRM has the advantage that it can use two-way (IP) networks to communicate between head-end and receivers, which enables far better security approaches compared to one-way networks.

 However, CAS still plays an important role for pay-TV broadcasters using legacy one-way networks, typically satellite or terrestrial transmission.

 In fact, a recent Technavio report stated that “The conditional access system (CAS) market is expected to grow by USD 751.81 million during 2020-2024, expanding at a CAGR of almost 5%.”
 The report indicates one of the key reasons for this expansion is the growth of satellite broadcasting services.

 Finding a balance

-On the Intertrust website you can read more about how Intertrust is bridging CAS and DRM.
-You’ll learn about how the seamless transmission of 4K UHD content is being enabled by our ExpressPlay XCA™ solution, which brings CAS and DRM together into a single unified infrastructure.
+On the Intertrust website, you can read more about how Intertrust is bridging CAS and DRM.
+You’ll learn about how the seamless transmission of high quality 4K UHD content is being enabled by our ExpressPlay XCA™ solution, which brings CAS and DRM together into a single unified infrastructure.